-Should you have any questions regarding the Asbestos Management Plan, please contact William Cline, Assistant Director of Facilities and Construction at william.cline@ideapublicschools.org
+Should you have any questions regarding the Asbestos Management Plan, please contact the Assistant Director of Facilities and Construction.

 7.6 Workplace Violence Prevention

 IDEA is committed to preventing workplace violence and to maintaining a safe work environment.
 Given the increasing violence in society in general, IDEA has adopted the following guidelines to deal with intimidation, harassment, or other threats of (or actual) violence that may occur during business hours or on school property.